Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/8ddf7977-19a9-403d-afd6-972b9d520f07)

-With the user flag out of the way, now onto the root flag.
+That's the user flag out of the way, now onto the root flag.

 Using `sudo -l`, I check to see if Logan has any sudo privileges: